safakdinc/nuxt3-component-library/content/docs/2.components/hero-parallax.md

     - Prop
     - Description
   props:
-    - name: 'items'
+    - name: "items"
-      description: 'An array of objects containing image data (img, name, link).
-Default is an empty array.'
+      description: "An array of objects containing image data (img, name, link).
+Default is an empty array."
-    - name: 'triggerElement'
+    - name: "triggerElement"
-      description: 'Selector for the scrollable element.
-Defaults to window if not provided.'
+      description: "Selector for the scrollable element.
+Defaults to window if not provided."
-    - name: 'class'
+    - name: "class"
-      description: 'Additional CSS classes to apply to the component.
-Default is an empty string.'
+      description: "Additional CSS classes to apply to the component.
+Default is an empty string."

 Slots:
   head: